How to Read Your Bill

 - Various charges relating to off-street lighting, temporary services and transformer rentals and discounts

 Billing Accuracy and Estimated Bills

 Everything possible is done to bill your account accurately.
 Under certain circumstances, the Board of Public Utilities (BPU) may issue you an estimated bill if it cannot read your meter or if it appears that the reading may be wrong.
-The procedure used to estimate your bill is one approved by the Public Service Commission.
+The procedure used to estimate your bill is one approved by the NYS Department of Public Service (DPS).